plfa/plfa.github.io/src/plfa/part1/Connectives.lagda.md

     ⊤′
 ```
 As with the product, the record type `⊤` and the data type `⊤′` behave
-similarly, but η-equality holds *by definition* for the record type.
+similarly, but while η-equality holds *by definition* for the record type,
+it does not for the data type, so we need to pattern match on `w`:
 ```agda
 η-⊤′ : ∀ (w : ⊤′) → tt′ ≡ w
 η-⊤′ tt′ = refl
 ```
-The pattern matching on the left-hand side is essential.
+The pattern match on the left-hand side is essential.
 Replacing
 `w` by `tt′` allows both sides of the propositional equality to
 simplify to the same term.
 As with products, it is convenient to have η-equality *definitionally*,